odan/odan.github.io/_posts/2021-01-22-slim4-framework-vs-micro-framework.md

 * know how to build and maintain complex software
 * feel familiar with enterprise architecture concepts and patterns

-You should not consider Slim if you:
+You might consider a full-stack framework if you:

 * cannot fulfill all the points in the above list
-* you need support from **a big community**.
+* need support from a big community.
 * don't care about vendor lock-in
+* like the risk of upgrading to the next framework version
 * don't care about high performance response times (SEO)
 * prefer framework specific "bundles" or "plugins" over pure composer packages
-* don't want to reinvent the wheel
 * need online resources like tutorials, videos, courses and certifications
 * want to write something into your CV
 * and your team need a rigid structure in order to function
 * don't have the time or want to take the risk to decide which component to use
 * don't want to learn something new, like the PSR interfaces and middleware concept
 * don't feel safe enough in terms of web security
-* want to install tons of IDE plugins to make your framework usable
+* prefer to install tons of IDE plugins to make your framework usable

 ## Community